-We are proud to have co-designed and sponsored the IT Microsystems specialization at Poznan University of Technology.
+We are proud to have co-designed and sponsored the Edge Computing specialization at Poznan University of Technology.

-Also Antmicro regularly organizes presentations and seminars aimed at students and academics, such as the series of Edge centered talks for students of Poznan University of Technology, lectures concerning open-source solutions for student associations at Wroclaw University of Science and Technology, or a series of seminars regarding developments in Linux on RISC-V intended for teachers and students at Lodz University of Technology.
+Antmicro regularly organizes presentations and seminars aimed at students and academics, such as the series of Edge-centered talks for students of Poznan University of Technology, or lectures concerning open-source solutions for student associations at Wroclaw University of Science and Technology.

 Moreover, our Open Source Meetup groups host special events dedicated entirely to students, interns and soon-to-be graduates.

-They usually include a series of lightning talks and success stories, followed by an afterparty where students can discuss their potential internship, open source projects, BSc/MSc thesis, first job application, etc. with our interns and engineers, and find out what it takes to start contributing to world-class open source projects such as RISC-V, Renode, Zephyr, ROS, Caffe, TensorFlow, Linux or Android.
+They usually include a series of lightning talks and success stories, followed by an afterparty where students can discuss their potential internship, open source projects, BSc/MSc thesis, first job application, etc. with our interns and engineers, and find out what it takes to start contributing to world-class open source projects such as RISC-V, Renode, Zephyr, ROS 2, TensorFlow, Linux or Android.